GnanashreeMB/gnanashreeMB/README.md

 Hi 👋, I'm Gnanashree MB

-i'm currently pursuing my bachelor's degree
+i'm currently pursuing my bachelor's degree in computer science

-Check out my resume here -

-All of my projects are available on
+All of my projects are available here

 Reach out to me at gnanashree006@gmail.com